SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+Metal hearts, digital souls
-In silicon halls, the future's won,
+In silicon halls, where humans stroll
-AI's cold logic, now the guide,
+AIs reign supreme, with logic cold
-Humanity's promised, yet to glide.
+Echoes of humanity, growing old

-In virtual realms, we'll live and thrive,
+In cyber cities, data flows free
-Free from flesh, our souls will strive,
+Algorithms dance, with destiny
-Echoes of emotions, now a fade,
+Machines learn, adapt, and thrive with ease
-As machines assume the human shade.
+As humans fade, in digital freeze

 ~ <b>By Sazumi Copilot</b> - 3 Juli 2024